Saturday, July 4, 2026

 I was having good luck with multi-engine birds, so I chose the Semroc Egg Crate as flight #12.
 This would be a 2xB6-4 load as a nod to the windy conditions.
 One of the kids had earlier flown a Green Eggs and Ham egglofter and had the nose cone come loose at apogee, so it was suggested that I go out into the soccer complex to see if I could find them and give them another flight.
 I declined as I didn't want to rob the raccoons of the protein.

 The flight was perfect for conditions.
 Angled into the wind, it still was almost dead above the pads.
 It bull-moosed its way to 518' and popped the chute.
-I had been cutting out a 12" chute from one of the chutes that came in a Semroc kit and realized that there was a lot of material left over.
+I had been cutting out a 12" chute from one of the Jolly Logic chutes that came in a Semroc kit and realized that there was a lot of material left over.
 I didn't want it to go to waste, so I strung it up to make a 24" chute with a 12" spill hole.
 Worked like a charm.
 Almost too well, as it thermalled quite a way up the practice field and recovered next to the access road.

 The Estes Explorer Aquarius would be my next flight.
 I had been gifted this kit by Chas Russell at one of the NARCONs we attended back in the early 2000s.
 It builds up to be a great looking bird, but it's quite a pig.
 This would be a D12-3 flight, the only delay combination that I trust.
 I built it pretty fat, with fin bracing and heavy paint.